superfly/docs/reference/private-networking.html.md

 ?
 Would you like to deploy now? (y/N)
 N

-# deploying now is fine, but we'll want to modify
+# deploying now is fine, but you'll want to modify
 # the fly.toml and redeploy again
 ```